-If there is no protection, ICs generally rated according to Human Body Model (HBM), or Charged Device Model (CDM) standards for their ESD capability, cannot survive the high currents and voltages specified in ISO standards.
+If there is no protection, ICs generally rated according to Human Body Model (HBM) or Charged Device Model (CDM) standards for their ESD capability, cannot survive the high currents and voltages specified in ISO standards.

-ESD protection ICs are manufactured using automotive-grade processes and qualified to AEC-Q101 standards for automotive interfaces for many applications including advanced driver-assistance systems (ADAS), vehicle-to-everything (V2X), Global Navigation Satellite System (GNSS), SerDes (serializer/deserializer), and Ethernet Base-T standards to name just a few.
-Moreover, ST offers innovative, flexible wettable flank package solutions for enhanced layout options.
+ST's automotive data line ESD protection devices include transient voltage suppressors (TVS) and application-specific discrete devices that provide system level protection against ESD surges according to standard IEC 61000-4-2.
+ESD protection devices are manufactured using automotive-grade processes and qualified to AEC-Q101 standards.
+As such, they can address all automotive applications and domains including advanced driver-assistance systems (ADAS), vehicle-to-everything (V2X), CAN-FD, SerDes (serializer/deserializer), and Ethernet Base-T standards to name just a few.
+Moreover, ST offers innovative, miniature wettable flank DFN packages to ease Automatic Optical Inspection (AOI).

 During this one-hour webinar, you will learn how to make your electronic system more robust against destructive Electrostatic Discharges (ESD) by using ST ESD Protection components.
 Agenda : 1) ESD major root causes and EMC standards, 2) ST ESD Protections which can help to protect your application againts ESD, 3) Many real application examples demonstrating where protections play an important role, 4) How to select the best protection for your usecases